 The main objective of the current study is to clarify the effects of PRP at the cellular and tissue levels through synthesizing its mechanisms of action from available basic science studies on muscle injuries.
-A secondary objective that was realized was that it is important to understand PRP preparations across multiple studies to allow for standardization of study protocols and better comparisons.
+A secondary objective that was realized was that it is important to understand PRP preparations across multiple studies to allow for the standardization of study protocols and better comparisons.